 The ASCC will celebrate the scientific and cultural achievements of mankind as well as Kuwaiti, Islamic and Arab culture and history

-SSH in partnership with the Sheikh Jaber Al Ahmad Cultural Centre have launched a new museum district within Kuwait City.
-The Sheikh Abdullah Al Salem Cultural Centre (ASCC) will form Kuwait’s new national cultural district, and SSH was appointed by Al Ghanim International as the lead architect and engineering designer on the project.
+SSH is celebrating the opening of the Sheikh Abdullah Al Salem Cultural Centre.
+The cultural centre along with the existing Sheikh Jaber Al Ahmad Cultural Centre will form Kuwait’s new national cultural district.
+SSH was appointed by Al Ghanim International as the lead architect and engineering designer on the project.

 Working with world renowned museum specialists, SSH says it was able to present the ASCC project to the Amiri Diwan of Kuwait, adhering to the strict standards expected of world-class public cultural buildings.